grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### prefix

-A string that prefixes all redis keys.
+A string that prefixes all Redis keys.
 This value must be set if using a shared database in Redis.
 If `prefix` is empty, then one will not be used.